EthanCavadia/EthanCavadia.github.io/README.md

 In this instruction we can see that the "add" takes most of the time, meaning that it takes most of the time writing in memory.

-And we can see that the "movaps" before the "sqrtss" takes most of the time not the square root.
+And we can see that the "movaps" before the "sqrtss" take most of the time not the square root.

 #### BM_SphereIntersectsRSqrt